Lost-Outpost/sovngarde/CONFIGURATION.md

 "I HATE Legacy of the Dragonborn, PLEASE remove it".

 Don't worry.
 I've thought of this already.
 Simply uncheck all mods in the `Optional LOTD` separator in MO2 before starting your game.

-### Apocalypse - Magic of Skyrim
-Load above realisticwatertwo.esp as with normal addons.
-The esp files must be in this order:
-- Apocalypse
-- Apocalypse Balance Patch
-- Apocalypse Vokrii Patch
-- Apocalypse Spell Creation Patch

 ## Mod Configuration